Siri Fort

-Near the Siri Fort ruins modern auditoriums, the Asian Games Village Complex and residential and commercial establishments fill the modern landscape between the Khel Gaon Marg and the Aurobindo Marg in the heart of South Delhi.
+Near the Siri Fort ruins, modern auditoriums, the Asian Games Village Complex and residential and commercial establishments fill the modern landscape between the Khel Gaon Marg and the Aurobindo Marg in the heart of South Delhi.

 History

 Alauddin is the best known of the Khalji dynasty because he extended his dominion to Southern India and established the second city of Delhi, Siri.
 He created Siri between 1297 and 1307 to defend against Mongol invasions of India and Delhi.
 In response, he built Siri Fort, mimicked massive Turkish ones.
 The Fort served as the seat of his power during his campaigns to enlarge his territory.
 Due to frequent Mongol invasions of West Asia, the Seljuqs took asylum in Delhi.
-The craftsmen of Seljuq dynasty are credited with this era's architectural monuments in Delhi.
+The craftsmen of the Seljuq dynasty are credited with this era's architectural monuments in Delhi.

 In 1303, Targhi, a Mongol general, besieged the Siri fort when Alauddin retreated during the Mongol expedition into India.
 Targhi could not penetrate the fortifications of the Siri Fort and he finally retreated to his Kingdom in Central Asia.
 Subsequently, Alauddin's forces defeated Mongols decisively at Amroha (1306).

 Siri, which is now a part of New Delhi, was later linked to the fortifications of Jahanpanah.
-Siri was then also known as "Darul Khilafat" or ‘’Seat of Califate’’ In 1398 AD, Timurlane, the Mongol ruler who invaded Delhi, wrote in his memoirs, " the Siri is around the city.
+Siri was then also known as "Darul Khilafat" or ‘’Seat of Califate’’ In AD 1398, Timurlane, the Mongol ruler who invaded Delhi, wrote in his memoirs, " the Siri is around the city.
 Its buildings are lofty.
 They are surrounded by fortifications built of stone and brick, and they are very strong – from the fort of Siri to that of Old Delhi, which is a considerable distance – there runs a strong wall built of stone and cement.
 The part called Jahanpanah is situated in the midst of the inhabited city.
-The fortifications of the three cities (old Delhi, Siri and Tughlaqabad) have thirty gates.
+The fortifications of the three cities (Old Delhi, Siri and Tughlaqabad) have thirty gates.
 Jahanpanah has thirteen gates, Siri has seven gates.
 The fortifications of the old Delhi have ten gates, some opening to the exterior and some towards the interior of the city."